hydrixos/hydrixos/README.md

 # HydrixOS

 This repository contains the latest source code of HydrixOS.
 I've published it for anyone interested in low-level programming.

-Please be careful: I've started it as a pure hobbyist project when I was 16 years old.
-So please: don't consider it as an example for high quality C code or operating systems design ;).
+*Please be careful:* I've started it as a pure hobbyist project when I was 16 years old and stopped it in 2006. *So please:* don't consider it as an example for high quality C code or well operating systems design ;).

 ## Licensing